divine-ray/Servilia/Realms/Utuw System/Schi/Servilia/Regions/Northern Reaches/Northern Reaches.md

 This region is heavily influenced by a now-dead volcanism and the everlasting freeze originating from [[The Cold]].

-Most significant are towering [[Alp Peaks]], which add the unique climatic aspect by blocking off winds from the sea, a distant and deviated arm of the Astral Ocean.
+Most significant are towering [[Alp Peaks]], which add the unique climatic aspect by blocking off winds from the sea, a distant and deviated arm of the [[Astral Ocean]].

 These peaks seem to be haunted by poltergeists and memetic nightmares, but only during night.
 This may be a influence from the deviated sea.
 An above average occurrence of sɹǝuunɹ ʇɥƃᴉu 𝒽𝒶𝓋𝑒 𝒷𝑒𝑒𝓃`spotted` h e r e ¿¡